Watergate salad

 Watergate salad, also referred to as Pistachio Delight or Shut the Gate salad, is a side dish salad or dessert salad made from pistachio pudding, canned pineapple, whipped topping, crushed walnuts or pecans, and marshmallows.
-It is very quick and simple to prepare: the ingredients are combined and then often chilled.
+The ingredients are combined and then often chilled.
 It is a popular dish in areas of the U.S. where potlucks are common.

 History

+The origin of the name "Watergate salad" is obscure.